PowerDNS/pdns/docs/markdown/authoritative/upgrading.md

 alter table supermasters alter column ip type VARCHAR(64);
 ```

-`pdnssec secure-zone` now creates one KSK and one ZSK, instead of two ZSKs.
+`pdnsutil secure-zone` now creates one KSK and one ZSK, instead of two ZSKs.

 The 'rec\_name\_index' index was dropped from the gmysql schema, as it was superfluous.